-During 2005-2015, the dates of the first and last redd survey ranged from February 15 to March 24, and from June 5 to June 13, respectively (Table 3.1).
+During 2005-2016, the dates of the first and last redd survey ranged from February 15 to March 24, and from June 5 to June 13, respectively (Table 3.1).
 During all years except 2007, periods of high discharge were relatively infrequent during the spawning period, with mean daily discharge rarely exceeding 20 cms at Port Coquitlam (WSC 08MH002, Figure 3.3).
 In contrast, during 2007, mean daily flows remained above 10 cms for most of March, with a peak flow of 118 cms occurring on March 11.
 However, during April and May, 2007, when most spawning occurred, flows remained for the most part below 10 cms.
 During 2005-2008, surveys were conducted at flows of between 2-4 cms.
-During 2009-2015, increased discharge from Coquitlam Dam under Treatment 2 resulted in higher base flows compared to previous years.
-Mean daily flow exceeded 10 cms on 23-34% of days during the major spawning period in Treatment 2, versus 4-24% in previous years, Figure 3.3), while average discharge during the Treatment 2 spawning periods (8.75-9.6 cms) was about double that in previous years (4.3-5.6 cms), with the exception of 2007 (13.0 cms).
+During 2009-2016, increased discharge from Coquitlam Dam under Treatment 2 resulted in higher base flows compared to previous years.
+Mean daily flow exceeded 10 cms on 23-34% of days during the major spawning period during Treatment 2, versus 4-24% in previous years, Figure 3.3), while average discharge during the Treatment 2 spawning periods (8.75-9.6 cms) was about double that in previous years (4.3-5.6 cms), with the exception of 2007 (13.0 cms).
 On days when redd surveys were conducted during Treatment 2, average discharge (6.7 cms) was more than double that on most survey days during Treatment 1 (2-4 cms).
 Frequent poor stream visibility conditions, which occurred at low as well as high flows, limited the frequency of surveys in all years (see Section 3.2.1).
-The goal of conducting bi-weekly surveys during the major portion of the spawning period was met for all 7 surveys in 2015; across the entire survey period, the length of time between surveys ranged from 9 - 14 days, and averaged 11 days (Table 3.1).
+The goal of conducting bi-weekly surveys during the major portion of the spawning period was met for all 7 surveys in 2016; across the entire survey period, the length of time between surveys ranged from 9 - 14 days, and averaged 11 days (Table 3.1).
 In previous years, the length of time between surveys has ranged from 6 to 37 days (Table 3.1).

-In 2015, the first survey was conducted on March 17.
-Similar to past years, live adult Steelhead were observed (41 fish, Table 3.1), along with considerable spawning (21 redds were counted, Table 3.1).
-No or minimal spawning (<5% of annual total) occurred by the time of surveys conducted prior to March 12 and 9%-18% of new redds were constructed by the end of March (Table 3.1).
+In 2016, the first survey was conducted on March 17.
+Similar to past years, live adult Steelhead were observed (31 fish, Table 3.1), along with a small amount of spawning (8 redds were counted, Table 3.1).
+Across all years, no or minimal spawning (<5% of annual total) occurred by the time of surveys conducted prior to March 12 and 9%-18% of new redds were constructed by the end of March (Table 3.1).
 These results suggest that Steelhead typically begin spawning in the Coquitlam River in early March.
-In 2015, 82% of new redds were counted on surveys conducted from April 6 to May 24.
+In 2016, 78% of new redds were counted on surveys conducted from April 8 to May 12.
 This was a similar pattern to previous years when 80-90% of new redds were observed during a six-week period spanning early April to mid-May (Table 3.1, Figure 3.4).
-Different from past years was the relatively large number of redds observed during the initial March 3rd survey (27 redds counted)

 Spawning Steelhead preferred mainstem habitat as compared to natural side channel and constructed off-channel habitat by a large margin during all survey years.
-For example, of the total number of redds observed in 2014, 83% were in the mainstem.
+For example, of the total number of redds observed in 2016, 89% were in the mainstem.
 Average redd size was about 2 m2 during all years.
 Misidentification of resident trout or lamprey redds as Steelhead redds did not appear an issue, as the former were much smaller than Steelhead redds, and, in the case of trout, spawning was largely complete prior to the beginning of Steelhead spawning.